accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Locate the graphic elements used as CAPTCHAs on the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element)).
 1. Check
-	- the presence of a non-graphical alternative (sound or logical CAPTCHA);
+	- the presence of a non-graphic alternative (sound or logical CAPTCHA);
 	- or the presence of another solution for accessing the functionality secured by the CAPTCHA (sending an SMS code, sending a confirmation email, etc.).
 1. If this is the case, the criterion is validated.